 - 18.2 percent had lack of maintenance, improper cleaning of filters

 Some people are more vulnerable to Legionella infections than others.
 For example, current and former smokers, people over 50 and people with compromised immune systems are all at elevated risk of contracting Legionnaires’ disease.

 Symptoms of an infection, which include headache, muscle aches, fever, shortness of breath and cough, usually develop within two to 14 days of exposure.
 Most people with Legionnaires’ disease require hospitalization.
 For about 10 percent of patients, the infection proves fatal.

 If you have symptoms of Legionnaires’ disease, see a doctor and mention any possible exposure such as a soak in a hot tub, or a visit to a hospital or hotel.

-If you or a family are part of an outbreak ad you need legal help, contact us.
+If you or a family member are part of an outbreak and you need legal help, contact us.
 Pritzker Hageman Legionnaires’ disease lawyers have decades of experience representing people who have been sickened by Legionella bacteria and families who have suffered the wrongful death of a loved one.
 Call us for a free consultation at 1(888) 377-8900 (toll-free), text 612-261-0856 or use the form below.

 Recent Legionnaires’ Disease Outbreaks Linked to Hot Tubs

 A Legionnaires’ disease outbreak at the North Carolina Mountain State Fair held September 6-15, 2019 at the Western North Carolina Agricultural Center in Fletcher includes 142 illnesses, 95 hospitalizations and four deaths.
 Pritzker Hageman filed the first lawsuit in connection with this outbreak and is representing multiple clients.

 A Legionnaires’ disease outbreak linked to the hot tub at the Family YMCA in Waco, TX sickened at least two people.